MKGilby/Ladybugs/readme.md

 - Fixed release part of code.
 - Map entities sets map values accordingly.
 - Since no sound and music yet, changed MediaManager to GFXManager.
 (Don't need to include Bass and related units yet.)

+## 2025.03.31 - Build 1
+- Created first map in json format.
+- Map is loaded in game.
+- Paths and rotating mushrooms are displayed.
+Upper path need a junction where mushrooms are below.